Find Grad Schools

 8 Yearly Graduations

 The 6th most popular school in the country for microbiology majors who are seeking their master's degree is George Washington University.
-The average in-state tuition for full-time undergraduates is $64,508 per year, while in-state graduate students, on average, pay $35,100 per year.
+Each year, around 27,000 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $60,856 per year, while in-state graduate students, on average, pay $33,930 per year.
 During the most recent year for which we have data, 8 people received their master's degree in microbiology from GWU.
-Around 100% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Of these students, 80% were women and 40% were members of underrepresented racial-ethnic groups.

 7 Yearly Graduations

 The 7th most popular school in the country for microbiology majors who are seeking their master's degree is Inter American University of Puerto Rico - Metro.
 Roughly 6,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,848 per year, while in-state graduate students, on average, pay $4,086 per year.
 During the most recent year for which we have data, 7 people received their master's degree in microbiology from Inter American University of Puerto Rico - Metro.
-Around 100% of these students were from an underrepresented racial-ethnic group, and 89% were women.
+Of these students, 86% were women and 100% were members of underrepresented racial-ethnic groups.

 #8